a-random-lemurian/random-planets/README.md

 Install the Typer library before using! [get typer here](https://github.com/tiangolo/typer)

 # Introduction
 This is a Python script to generate random star systems.
 Use it for anything.
+As long as that 'anything' doesn't violate the GNU GPL v3.
 # The Details

 The script generates a star with random attributes and selects how many planets to generate (from 4 to 16).